saifalseedi/edison/README.md

 ## Association with Vertex

-In order to associate your Edison with Vertex, you must first set up the Edison software according to the programming language of your choice.
-See the instructions on how to do so for [Arduino](https://github.com/relayr/edison/tree/master/arduino){:target="_blank"} or [Python](https://github.com/relayr/edison/tree/master/python){:target="_blank"}.
+In order to associate your Edison with Vertex, you must first set up the Edison software according to the programming language of your choice, as explained in the previous step.

-Once you've done that, then see the [Vertex guide](http://docs.relayr.io/iot-starter-kits/dsk/vertex#Adding-devices-to-your-vertex){:target="_blank"} for instructions on how to perform the device association.
+Once you've done that, then see the [Vertex guide](http://docs.relayr.io/iot-starter-kits/dsk/vertex#Adding-devices-to-your-vertex) for instructions on how to perform the device association.

 ## License